helloi1/tengclaw/README.md

 - choose a backend plan
 - execute a supported stable action when possible
 - return `teng_result` when a run is produced

+If the setup is already known in advance, the same study can also start from `Manual Sim` instead of chat.
+That path is often faster for benchmark reproduction or parameter-controlled testing.

 ### Step 2: Run a Single Snapshot